wilfreddenton/unsafe-perform.io/posts/2022-02-21-should-bitfinex-get-the-coins.md

 **I'll be referring to iFinex, the owner of Bitfinex and Tether, moving forward**.

 iFinex was redeeming BFX tokens albeit slowly[^redemption-slow].
 Confidence that all coins would be redeemed was low and the roughly $0.30 price reflected that[^30-cents].
 Sellers wanted to recoup a portion of their losses and be done with the ordeal waiving all legal claims against iFinex on account of the losses[^bfx-token-terms].
 Buyers and holders were betting that iFinex would repurchase their tokens for the full dollar amount. iFinex partnered with a company called BnkToTheFuture to create a Special Purpose Vehicle [SPV], which surprisingly is not a Delorean that time travels to before the hack, but a way for users to convert BFX tokens into equity[^spv].
-Conversions to equity would reduced the supply of BFX tokens resulting in less debt owed by iFinex.
+Conversions to equity would reduce the supply of BFX tokens resulting in less debt owed by iFinex.
 To push users in this direction they introduced the Recovery Right Token [RRT].

 RRTs are nearly identical to BFXs in that they represent a $1.00 debt owed to the holder and are tradeable on the exchange.
-The difference is that iFinex is only obligated to redeem RRTs when and if the stolen coins were recovered.
+The difference is that iFinex is only obligated to redeem RRTs when and if the stolen coins are recovered.
 A user who chose to convert would lose the chance of being redeemed prior to recovery but maintain the right to redemption if a recovery occured.
 Additionally, they would gain a stake in a highly profitable business assuming iFinex could make it through the choppy waters.
 Users wanting to go this route would need to act fast:

 > If subscribed on or before October 7, 2016, each investor will get 1 RRT for each BFX token exchanged for shares;
 >